The Duke of Hastings Has Arrived! Regé-Jean Page Hits the 2021 Emmys Red Carpet - E! Online

 Somehow, Regé-Jean Page looks even more dashing on the Emmys red carpet than he did onscreen in Bridgerton.

 The breakout star, whose role as Duke Hastings consumed us with lust, stepped out at the award show on Sunday, Sept.
-19, in a classic black tuxedo.
+19, in a midnight blue, double-breasted suit by Giorgio Armani.
+Stylist Jeanne Yang added more blue flair with velvet loafers by Gianvito Rossi and sapphire earrings by Cathy Waterman.

 Obviously, his perfectly-tailored look will be all the rage in the next edition of Lady Whistledown's Society Paper.

 Though he's rumored to be dating soccer player Emily Brown, Page took to the carpet solo for his first time at TV's biggest award show.